Anthony Shaw (violinist): Early life

 There is virtually no information about Anthony Shaw's early life and his career prior to going to London.
 Through elements of his brother's biography, we know that he was the son of a musician born in 1715 called Thomas Shaw who was a double-bass player active in Bath and London for many years as a leading string player and concert director, including in music festivals in Westminster and at Covent Garden, and who had become a member of the Royal Society of Musicians in 1754.
 Anthony's father was a "superannuated musician" according to the European Magazine and London Review when he died in Bath in 1792.

+By 1768, Anthony was already living in London; indeed he is likely to be the Anthony Shaw, a Saint-Augustine parish resident, marrying Rachael Collier, a spinster of the same parish, on 30 May 1768.

 Career in London

-The first known fact about Anthony's career is that he played first violin at the Commemoration of Handel (Handel Memorial Concerts at Westminster Abbey and the Pantheon) in May and June 1784 for which a total of 493 performers were gathered together.
+The first known fact about Anthony's career is that he played first violin at the Commemoration of Handel (Handel Memorial Concerts at Westminster Abbey and the Pantheon from 26 May to 5 June 1784) for which a total of 493 performers were gathered together.

 By this time, however, he must have already been well established as a musician as he became a member of The Royal Society of Musicians about 7 years earlier in 1776 or 1777.

 By 1788, he had joined and become the leader of the band at Covent Garden, whilst his brother, Thomas Shaw, held the same post at the rival Drury Lane theatre.

 Anthony Shaw was in charge of selecting the music of the instrumental interludes inserted in William Shield's and John O'Keeffe's pasticcio afterpiece Aladin, or the Wonderful Lamp which premiered on 26 December 1788 at Covent Garden.

+In November 1790, Anthony lived at 10 Bow Street in London, at a short walking distance (in fact just across the road) from his working place: the Theatre Royal at Covent Garden.

 He is known to have played in the oratorio concert at the King's Theatre on 24 February 1792.

+In October 1792 the pasticcio afterpiece Harlequin Chaplet with "music selected [by Shaw] from Pepusch, Dr Arne, Arnold, Fischer, Michael Arne, Vincent, Dibdin, Reeve, and Shield" was produced at Covent Garden.
+Although there is no details about who this "Shaw" was, it is plausible that Anthony could have put the piece together and that it was produced after his death.
+It is less likely that his brother Thomas was involved as he was then officially employed by the Drury Lane theatre, Covent Garden's direct competitor.)